zfox23/hiring-senior-frontend-engineer/README.md

         - Assumption: The values displayed will be relative to all previous launches until the user adds a "launch site" filter, at which point the values displayed will be relative to all previous launches at that launch site only.
     - What should these cards do when hovered?
 When clicked?
 The chevron UI element indicates to me that they're meant to do something, but neither the written spec nor the Figma prototype answers this question.
         - Assumption: These cards shouldn't do anything special when clicked or hovered.
-    - The background colors of these cards change when I hover over the "cog" button.
+    - The background colors of these cards change when I hover over the "cog" button in the Figma mockup.
         - Assumption: This is a bug.
 - ❓ Regarding the "Launch Site" "dropdown" at the top right of the page:
     - I'm guessing that this UI element is the way users switch between launch sites, which affects _all_ of the other data visible on the page.
 That's a very important UI element.
 What does it look like when a user clicks on that element?
 How does it behave?
 These questions are not answered by the prototype, so I'll have to make some assumptions on my own.